damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 an application that often get recommended.

 We are always evaluating the new options that become available.
-Let's take a look at a few of the options that we have already considered.
+Let's take a look at a few of the options that we've already considered.

 #### Docker images

 Two years ago Docker was still a very new project.
-It had problems like any new project (like us!).
+It had problems like any new project (like us!)
 The number of users using it in production is growing but we could not and cannot count on everyone supporting Docker in their environments.
 Introducing Docker into your environment adds another piece of software that needs support and not everyone can add this layer.